storesafe/cordova-sqlite-storage/README.md

 - UNICODE `\u0000` (same as `\0`) character not working in Windows (8.1) (or Windows Phone XX) version(s)
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
-- FTS4 is not supported for any of the target platforms.
 - ATTACH another database file is not supported (due to path specifications, which work differently depending on the target platform)

 ## Limited support (testing needed)

 - Database triggers as described above - known to be broken for Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and Amazon Fire-OS
-- UNICODE characters not fully tested in the Windows Universal (8.1) version
+- UNICODE characters not fully tested in the Windows "Universal" (8.1) version
-- FTS3 support needs to be tested, may be missing or incomplete on certain target platforms.
 - JOIN needs to be tested more.

 ## Other versions